djsutherland/np-divs/README.md

 This is a C++ implementation of the nonparametric divergence estimators described by:

-Barnabas Poczos, Liang Xiong, and Jeff Schneider, 2011.
+Barnabas Poczos, Liang Xiong, and Jeff Schneider (2011).
-Nonparametric divergence estimation with applications to machine learning on distributions.
+_Nonparametric divergence estimation with applications to machine learning on distributions._
 Uncertainty in Artificial Intelligence. http://autonlab.org/autonweb/20287.html